 Binders: There are different binders to choose from……just depends on your preference.
 You can use a regular 3-ring, 2 – 3 inch school binder or one of those nylon binders that zip up all the way around.
 Using a binder makes it easy to shop because I can turn it on it’s side in the grocery basket and have all my divider tabs sticking up where I can see them making my coupons a lot easier to find.

-To make finding your coupons easier you need divider tabs labeled with all your different coupon categories.
-You can find plastic and paper 3 hole punched divider tab sheets in the school section of the store.
-I usually buy all my stuff at Walmart because it’s cheaper there and they have a wider selection.
+- Use Divider tabs – To make finding your coupons easier you need divider tabs labeled with all your different coupon categories.
+You can use plastic and paper 3 hole punched divider tab sheets.

 Here’s some suggestions for dividing your coupons into categories: